News & Trends

 Safety measures aside, both types provide decorative elements with high-level protection, while maintaining feature-rich designs.

-Here’s an explainer about each glass type’s safety and design elements, pros and cons, current and new applications, and more:
+Below is an explainer about each glass type’s safety and design elements, pros and cons, applications, and more:

 Safety Requirements

 Regulations dictate whether laminated or tempered glass can be utilized.
-According to International Building Code (IBC) regulations, safety glass is required in the following scenarios:
+According to the National Glass Association, safety glass is required in the following scenarios:

 • The bottom of the glazing occurs within 18 inches of the floor or horizontal surface below.